yourivw/LEClient/README.md

 ## Getting Started

 These instructions will get you started with this client library.
-Is you have any questions or find any problems, feel free to open an issue and I'll try to have a look at it.
+If you have any questions or find any problems, feel free to open an issue and I'll try to have a look at it.

 Also have a look at the [LetsEncrypt documentation](https://letsencrypt.org/docs/) for more information and documentation on LetsEncrypt and ACME.